asmbs/nginx-configs/README.md

-# nginx-configs
+# NGINX Configs

-A collection of useful configs for setting up LEMP (or MEMP) server environments
+A collection of useful configuration samples for setting up LEMP (or MEMP) server environments.